 By Dr. Leo Ruickbie, Director of WICA.

 The end of March is the focus for a number of religious and traditional celebrations.
 As the sun appears to cross the earth’s equator on the 20th or 21st of March, entering the Zodiacal sign of Aries, day and night become equal in length.
 This astronomical phenomenon is a day anciently revered amongst Pagan peoples.
-Their festivals included Alban Elfed (Autumn Equinox), the Teutonic festival in honour of Eostre, Roman Hilaria Matris Deûm, Welsh Gwyl Canol Gwenwynol (“Day of the Gorse”), the Wiccan Eostar (Ostara) Sabbat and the Christian Feast of the Annunciation of the Virgin Mary (Lady Day), as well as Easter itself.
+Their festivals included Alban Elfed (Autumn Equinox), the Teutonic festival in honor of Eostre, Roman Hilaria Matris Deûm, Welsh Gwyl Canol Gwenwynol (“Day of the Gorse”), the Wiccan Eostar (Ostara) Sabbat and the Christian Feast of the Annunciation of the Virgin Mary (Lady Day), as well as Easter itself.

 Eostre – the Germanic goddess of dawn and fertility, whose name gives us the word Easter – must be pleased.
 Two millennia of Christianity, and she has yet to be displaced from our annual celebration of fecundity.
 Easter egg hunts nod to both pagan and Christian traditions.
 Eggs, naturally, represent birth and they remain a central part of Christian Easter celebrations in most European countries. – Justine Hankins, The Guardian UK